 Common medical conditions associated with carpal tunnel syndrome include obesity, pregnancy, hypothyroidism, arthritis, and diabetes.
 Trauma can also cause carpal tunnel syndrome.
 In the case of pregnancy, the symptoms usually resolve within a few months after delivery.
 Women are three times more likely than men to develop the condition, which may be caused by having a smaller carpal tunnel than men in general.

 Certain occupations, such as assembly line workers, seamstresses, and hair stylists, may have a higher risk associated with developing carpal tunnel syndrome.
 Any activity requiring prolonged repetitive use of the arms, wrists, and hands have a significant increased incidence of the developing symptoms.

 What Tests Help Diagnose Carpal Tunnel Syndrome?

 Two useful clinical tests for diagnosing carpal tunnel syndrome are the Tinel and Phalen maneuvers.
-Tingling sensations in the fingers caused by tapping on the palm side of the wrist is a positive Tinel test, whereas reproduction of symptoms by flexing the wrist is a positive Phalen test (Dr. Phalen created this maneuver many years ago when he was a hand surgeon at The Cleveland Clinic).
+Tingling sensations in the fingers caused by tapping on the palm side of the wrist is a positive Tinel test, whereas reproduction of symptoms by fully flexing the wrist with the elbows in full extension is a positive Phalen test (Dr. Phalen created this maneuver many years ago when he was a hand surgeon at The Cleveland Clinic).

 These tests, however, may not become positive until there is significant nerve damage.
 In addition, the severity of a person's symptoms is often not correlated with the findings of a nerve conduction study.